 Future Directions (one page): Briefly describe the future directions to be taken with this project, assuming that this initial phase is successful.
-For example, describe grants to be applied for (including mechanisms, i.e., R21, K award, etc.) and how the preliminary data obtained in this first phase will enhance those applications.
+For example, describe grants or industry funding to be applied for and how the preliminary data obtained in this first phase will enhance those applications.
 Also, if this pilot data will allow design of a larger study, describe briefly the anticipated study design for this larger study.